Greece Moments Greece Moments

 Platia of Makrinitsa

-After you have explored the cobbled streets of Makrinitsa extensively, it is worth stopping at the interesting shop on the way out of the village The Shop of Natureto stop by.
-At Marietta and Giannis you will find a wide range of natural products, soaps, spices, teas and even medicinal herbs from the Pelion region.
+After you have thoroughly explored the cobbled streets of Makrinitsa, it is worth stopping by the interesting shop The Shop of Nature on your way out of the village.
+At Marietta and Giannis you will find a wide range of natural products, soaps, spices, teas and medicinal herbs from the Pelion region.

 Makrinitsa The Shop of Nature